CyberSyntek/i01-GesturesWithPython/README.md

 MOVING INDIVIDUAL SERVOS
 =
 Movement ranges between ( 0° < 90 > 180° ).
-This will apply to servo's with limited Min/Max settings and keep within your set limits.
+This will apply to servos with limited Min/Max settings as well and keep within your set limits.

 In the image below, you can see that I have my "i01_torso_midStom" servo limited to Min:60 / Max: 120.
 ![002limits1](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/f23ce389-6268-4ff4-ae24-aa372cc0561c)